toapartifactssp-sketch/toap-artifacts/README.md

 > Scope summary: **CIFAR-10 is the fully reproducible part** of this artifact.
 > The ImageNet-100 and multimodal (BLIP-2 / LLaVA) experiments are provided as
-> implementation code, configuration templates, and (where they already exist)
+> implementation code, configuration templates.
-> small result tables.
-They are **not** claimed to be end-to-end reproducible
-> from this artifact.
-See `docs/ARTIFACT_SCOPE.md`.

 ## Directory layout